This Black Kansas woman couldn't find a sperm donor who looks like her. It's a nationwide problem

 “They’ve maybe heard of sperm donation and heard of sperm banks, but have no idea where to go or how to do the process,” she said.

-Marsh said the team also found that including Black women in the conversation is important, too.
+Marsh said the team also found that including Black women in the conversation is important.
 She said they held focus groups with women to hear their thoughts on sperm donation.

 When they’ve analyzed their findings, the goal is to come up with solutions to the shortage.
 This may include working with sperm banks to help them direct marketing and education to the Black community.
 Marsh said the researchers also plan to bring focus group participants together to present their findings and brainstorm solutions.